BehnamZeinali/IMUNet/README.md

 Other than ResNet18, three state-of-the-art CNN models that have been designed for IoT device implementation have been reimplemented for inertial navigation and IMU sensor processing.

 # Architectures
-Other than IMUNet, MobileNet, MnasNet, and EfficientNetB0 models have been re-implemented to work with one-dimensional IMU mesurements.
+Other than IMUNet, MobileNet, MnasNet, and EfficientNetB0 models have been re-implemented to work with one-dimensional IMU measurements.

 # Dataset
 Four datasets have been used in the paper.